distribworks/dkron/website/content/usage/target-nodes-spec.md

 ```

 {{% alert info %}}**Tip:** You can specify tags for nodes in the dkron config file or in the command line using `--tags` parameter{{% /alert %}}

+In case there is no matching nodes with the specified tags, the job will not run.

 Following some examples using different tag combinations: